tinamengxq/GDIM32-Final/README.md

 5. We planed to import 3D assets for the town.
 But we didn't state clearly on which asset to import, which led to great disagreements between group members.
 We should state clearly next time in a game proposal on what kind of asset should we import.

 ### Yuxin Ding
 In this stage of the project, my main contributions focued on the player control system, specifically first-person camera control, and interaction detection.
-While other team members worked on dialogue, quest structure, and UI systems, I was mainly responsible for implementing and refining how the player moves, looks around and successfully interact with objects in the final build.
+While other team members worked on dialogue, quest structure, and UI systems, I was mainly responsible for implementing and refining how the player moves, looks around and successfully interact with objects in the final build.<br><br>

 **What I mainly did:**